fgauna12/fgauna12.github.io/_posts/2021-02-24-deploying-an-ingress-controller-to-an-internal-virtual-network-and-fronted-by-an-azure-application-gateway.md

 apt-get update && apt-get install -y curl
 ```

-Once curl is installed on the container, then let's that our ingress is working.
+Once `curl` is installed on the container, then let's make sure that our ingress is working.

 ```bash
 curl -L -H "Host: ingress.gaunacode.com" http://10.0.0.100